 If you’re ready to separate the two, we recommend reading our article on the best business checking accounts.

-The best small business credit card really depends on you and your business.
-The best one for you will be one that you qualify for and one that gives you the best rewards for the type of purchases you plan on making.
-We’ve done hours of research and put together a list of the best small business credit cards, which can give you a good starting place to finding the right one for you.
+The best small business credit card for you will be one that you qualify for that gives you the best rewards for the type of purchases you plan on making.
+We’ve done hours of research and put together a list of the best small business credit cards, which can give you a good starting point.

 Can Anyone Apply for a Small Business Credit Card?

-No one is restricted from applying for a small business credit card but you need to be operating a business.
+No one is restricted from applying for a small business credit card, but you need to be operating a business, even if you’re selling items on eBay.
 The application asks specifically for the annual revenue of your business, which makes having a business a qualification requirement.

-You can apply with your own Social Security number if you don’t have a federal tax ID number (EIN) for your business.
+You can apply with your own Social Security number if you don’t have an EIN for your business.
 We also recommend only applying if you have a good chance of being approved because your credit might take a hit for the application.

 How Do I Build Credit for My LLC or Business?